|Johannes (Hans) A Romijn MD, PhD

 Professor of Clinical Pharmacology at University of Bordeaux, Head of the Pharmacology départment University Hospital of Bordeaux, France

-His current research focus on Pharmacology of targeted therapies.
+His current research focuses on pharmacology of targeted therapies.

 |Peter Nightingale BSc, PhD